GeoNode/geonode/docs/install/core/index.rst

 .. warning:: Before exposing your services to the Internet, **make sure** your system is **hardened** and **secure enough**.
 See the specific documentation section for more details.

 Let's say you want to run your services on a public IP or domain, e.g. ``www.example.org``.
-You will need to sligthly update your services in order to reflect the new server name.
+You will need to slightly update your services in order to reflect the new server name.

 In particular the steps to do are: